 When you have two sources of truth, where there is a disagreement about a particular example, it is critical to distinguish who is correct.

 Our AI Parcel Data provides you with a confidence score for a result based on machine learning from imagery.
-This is a probability which represents how confident the model is about whether it is correct for a given decision.
+This is a probability that represents how confident the model is about whether it is correct for a given decision.
 You can read more here: Confidence.

 Because our confidence measure tells you how confident we are about each and every decision, you can use what you know about your own data, and decide when to override it with our decision – a low confidence gentle suggestion, or a highly confident match that is very unlikely to be incorrect.